Rokutann/gpc.el/README.md

 Bind NAME to a general purpose cache specified in SPEC-LIST.

-General purpose cache, or ‘gpc’, is a cache facility which enables you to store return values of fetch functions in a variable for future reuse.
+General purpose cache, or ‘gpc’, is a cache facility which enables you to store return values of fetch functions under a NAME or a variable for future reuse.

-‘gpc’ uses two places to store information: One is the ordinary variable binding , which keeps cached data, the other is the symbol’s property list, where the specification of the cache is kept with the key ‘gpc-cache-spec’.
+‘gpc’ uses two places to store information: One is the ordinary variable binding, which keeps cached data, the other is the symbol’s property list, where the specification of the cache is kept with the key ‘gpc-cache-spec’.

 Aside from the cache spec mechanism, a gpc cache is just a named association list, or ‘nalist’.
-Some of its cache access functions is actually aliases to the corresponding functions in the ’nalist’ library.’
+Some of its cache access functions are actually aliases to the corresponding functions in the ‘nalist’ library.’

-A cache spec is implemented as a hash table whose key is a key of a cache entry, and the value associated with each key is a list, (initval fetchfn), which specifies the initial value and fetch function of the cash entry.
+A cache spec is implemented as a hash table whose key is the key of a cache entry, and the value associated with each key is a list or (initval fetchfn), which specifies the initial value and fetch function of the cash entry.

 ```lisp